inspire-international/regist-docker-broker/README.md

 This docker image registers its location information to Broker at start-up so that Broker can tell the whereabouts of the docker at request.

+Additionally, service names along with their associated external/internal port numbers can be registered to Broker at Docker start-up.

 ![Docker location discovery](http://www.inspire-intl.com/images/dockerLocationDiscovery_en.jpg)

 #Demonstration on YouTube